fiskl-accounting/help-docs/docs/Core-Features/Clients-Vendors/vendors.md

 2. When creating an accounting transaction
 3. Directly from the Vendors list

-### Creating a Vendor While Recording an Expense
+### Creating a vendor while recording an expense

-The the primary field in the expense is the vendor.
+The primary field in the expense is the vendor.
 Here you either select an existing vendor or create a new one.

-### Creating a Vendor While Recording an Account Transaction
+### Creating a vendor while recording an account transaction

 When you record an account transaction expense you will select or create a new vendor.

-### Creating a Vendor from the Vendors List
+### Creating a vendor from the vendors list

 1. From the left menu, go to "Clients & Vendors"
 2. Select the "Vendors" tab